Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 We handle monetary and digital assets transactions dividing the accounting from the value.
 Usually transactions start on specialized plug-ins which are in charge of coordinating the whole transaction.
 These plug-ins usually interact with wallet plug-ins debiting or crediting the accounts involved.
 The accounting of the currency or digital asset involved are kept by these wallet plug-ins.
 Later the transactional workflow splits between moving the value (usually crypto currency) and moving the meta-data associated to the transaction.

-Through two different paths, the value and the meta-data arrive to the recipients device and they are combined together by the remote counter-party transaction component which in return interacts with the remote wallet plug-in to record the accounting as appropriate.
+Through two different paths, the value and the meta-data arrive to the recipients device and they are combined together by the remote counterparty transaction component which in return interacts with the remote wallet plug-in to record the accounting as appropriate.

 <br>
 ## Synchronization